alex-654/workbook/book_summary/completed_code/4 Statements.md

 - Put initialization code directly before the loop.
 The Principle of Proximity advocates putting related statements together
 - Make each loop perform only one function
-- Use break and continue only with caution Use of break eliminates the possibility of treating a loop as a black box.
+- Use break and continue only with caution.
+  Use of break eliminates the possibility of treating a loop as a black box.
 Limiting yourself to only one statement to control a loop’s exit condition is a powerful way to simplify your loops.
 Using a break forces the person reading your code to look inside the loop for an understanding of the loop control